Online Courses--Student Readiness

 Communication: Students must log into the course regularly, several times per week, to complete assignments.
 Students must also check the email provided to the teacher on enrollment in the course on a daily basis for messages or updates from the instructor.
 It is the students responsibility to contact the instructor should difficulties completing coursework be experienced.
 Parents/guardians should also be in frequent contact with the instructor and inform him/her of any concerns with the course or learning problems that arise.

 Face-to-Face Meeting Requirements: Students are required to attend a minimum of three face-to-face meetings each semester AND at least two meetings per month either onsite or via web conference.
 The first is for an orientation/introduction to the course, the second for the midterm exam and/or project, and the third for the final exam and/or project.
 See instructor for more information about an individual course's face-to-face meeting requirements.

-Prior to enrollment, access and submit the Online Learning Contract.
-This contract must be electronically signed by the student AND a parent or guardian.
-Complete this contract as soon as possible to avoid enrollment delay.
+Prior to enrollment, access and submit the Online Contract and if taking Online PE, the Independent Study PE Application.
+Complete this contract and application, along with documents requested as soon as possible to avoid enrollment delay.